 Understanding Sensitive Skin

 Sensitive skin is more than just a catchphrase; it’s a legitimate skin condition that affects countless individuals.
 Characterized by heightened reactivity to external factors such as weather, cosmetics, and skincare products, sensitive skin can lead to redness, itching, and discomfort.
-When selecting a massage oil for sensitive skin, it’s crucial to choose formulations that are gentle, hypoallergenic, and free from potential irritants.

 The Comedogenic Conundrum